How to Buy a House: [Step-by-Step Updated Guide for 2021]

 At this point, your loan approval is pending.

-If this is the case, there are some important qualification questions that need to be answered before your loan can be approved.
-The underwriter will ask for more documents or an explanation for something not previously addressed.
+If this is the case, some important qualification questions need to be answered before your loan can be approved.
+The underwriter will ask for more documentation or an explanation for something not previously addressed.

-If your loan is suspended and you have any questions, don’t hesitate to reach out to your loan officer!
+If your loan is suspended and you have any questions, don’t hesitate to reach out to your loan officer!/p>

 If your loan is conditionally approved, that means your loan was approved “with conditions”.